OscarJosueMejia/FileGenerator/readme.md

 * Dao File
 * Form View
 * List View

-## Change HOST USER and PASS values on config.php to use with your MySQL credentials and tables

 ### On website, next fields are required:
 * Nombre de la Tabla